shinseung428/RLRobotSimulation/README.md

 2. Navigate towards the goal while avoiding obstacles

 In the neural network folder, there are two sub folders.
-In obstacle avoidance folder, there are files that run the agent under the static/dynamic envrionment.
-The agent in this environment has one goal which is to avoid obstacles in the environment.
+In the obstacle avoidance folder, there are files that run the agent under static/dynamic envrionments.
+The agent in this environment has one goal which is to avoid obstacles.

-In the second folder, reach destination, there are files that run the agent under the static/dynamic environment.
+In the second folder, reach destination folder, there are files that run the agent under static/dynamic environments.
 The agent has two goals.
-First is to avoid obstacles, and second is to navigate towards the destination(marked green).
+First is to avoid obstacles, and second is to navigate towards the goal(marked green).

+##Notes
+-The state of the agent is represented depending on the sensor readings.
+ e.g. if each sensor range is 0 to 10 (11 possible values)
+      number of possible states = 7^11 = 1,977,326,743
+-Q learning is used together with the function approximation.
+-Occupancy grid mapping is used to locate obstacles in the environment.
+(However, this information is not currently used to help the agent make decisions)

+##Requirements
 To run the project, follwing requriements should be installed:
 -pygame [installation](http://www.pygame.org/lofi.html)
 -matplotlib [installation](http://matplotlib.org/users/installing.html)